Welcome to the Birds of North America Online!

 Subscriptions are available for as little as $5 for 30 days of full access!
 If you would like to subscribe to BNA Online, just visit the Cornell Lab of Ornithology E-Store.

-During Vitus Bering’s ill-fated 1740–1742 expedition, the ship St. Peter spent only one day anchored off Kayak Island, near present-day Cordova, Alaska, before heading back to Siberia.
+During Vitus Bering’s ill-fated 1740–1742 expedition, his ship St. Peter spent only one day anchored off Kayak Island, near present-day Cordova, Alaska, before heading back to Siberia.
 The ship’s naturalist, Georg Wilhelm Steller, spent that July day in 1741 frantically collecting specimens and observing wildlife on the island.
 He was impressed with a black-crested, blue jay common on the island, but did not recognize it from the boreal forests of the Old World.
 Its similarity to the painting of the Blue Jay (Cyanocitta cristata) that he had seen in Mark Catesby’s 1731 portfolio The Natural History of Carolina convinced Steller that the expedition had reached America.
 Although Steller’s specimen was lost when the expedition was later marooned on Bering Island, his field notes describing the bird made it back to St. Petersburg; J. F. Gmelin used those notes to formally describe “Steller’s Crow” in 1788 (Mearns and Mearns 1992).

-Steller’s Jay is a conspicuous, crested jay of western coniferous and mixed-coniferous forests, breeding from Alaska, western Canada, and the United States south through western Mexico to Nicaragua.
+Steller’s Jay is a conspicuous crested jay of western coniferous and mixed-coniferous forests, breeding from Alaska, western Canada, and the western United States south through western Mexico to Nicaragua.
 There is considerable geographic variation in plumage color, size, and relative crest length of this species: Black-crested, black-, or gray-backed populations occur in Canada, the United States, and northwestern Mexico, and smaller, blue-crested, blue- or gray-backed populations in central Mexico and Central America.
-Introgression and intermediate forms occur where different subspecies meet.
+Introgression and intermediate forms often occur where different subspecies meet.

 Habituating readily to humans, Steller’s Jay is a well-known bird at feeders, picnic areas, and campgrounds, where its loud, often raucous calls announce its presence.
 The species has been the focus of detailed behavioral studies, revealing complex social behavior and vocal communication (Brown 1963a, 1963b, Hope 1980).
 Steller’s Jay shows site-centered dominance, which is thought to be intermediate between territorial and colonial social behavior: Males and females form apparently monogamous, long-term pair bonds, and the mated pair is socially dominant to all other individuals near its nest.
 The pairs’ dominance decreases farther away from the nest, resulting in complex, shifting dominance relations that depend on the locations of interactions in relation to the nesting areas of the interacting birds.
 Individuals communicate using many variable, intergrading vocalizations, in conjunction with different postures and displays, resulting in a complex and rich system of social communication.